msnisha/mockware/Readme.md

 - Testing exceptional / error scenarios
 - Testing how the application reacts to performance issues from service.
 (By adding delays to the stub responses)

+So the project Mockware born.

+### The Technical Details

+The Mockware application includes two main component.
+One component is a Pega component application built in Pega 8 and the other part is a optional front end application build on React JS.
+The mockware application component provides a Pega portal using React JS which can be used as well instead of the external front end application built on React JS.
+Also Mockware application connects to the Wiremock server for hosting the stub services.
+Below is a simplified view of the required connectivities between each components for Mockware to work smoothly.

-![Deployment Diagram][diagram-image]
+![Deployment Diagram][diagram-deployment]

+Mockware front end application uses Pega basic authentication to login.
+It reads the list of applicable connectors based on authenticated users.
+It uses Pega DX API service to read the data from Pega.
+Mockware Pega component installed in Pega provide the needed details from Pega and also does the changes back to Pega as when user making changes through the front end application.

+Mockware front end application should have the connectivity to Pega and to the Wiremock service.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

-The Mockware application contains two parts.
-One part is a Pega component built in Pega 8 and the other part is a front end application build on React JS.

 - [![React][react.js]][react-url]
 - <img src="https://www.pega.com/themes/custom/pegawww_theme/images/pega-logo.svg" width="86" title="Pega logo" />